Leke-Ariyo/luna-delivery-app/README.md

 1. Restaurants signing up
 2. Restaurants creating menus
 3. Restaurants adding and removing meals from their menu
+4. Customers being able to create orders which will show up on the restaurants' dashboard
+5. Delivery companies signing up on the website

 ##  Setting up
 - Install requirements